als93978/CSCI4050Project/README.md

 If you encounter problems, you can also use our handy-dandy WAR file (CSCI4050Project-Team5A.war).
 Place it in the webapps folder in your tomcat installation directory.
 The WAR file is in the zip file submitted.

+Servlet source code can be found in the "src" folder in "CSCI4050Project".
+JSP, HTML, CSS, and JS source code can be found in the "WebContent" folder in "CSCI4050Project".